geo741

 Familiarize yourself with campus-wide policies.

-To learn more about campus-wide policies on Excused Absences and Acceptable Excuses, Religious Observances, Verification of Absences, Make-Up Work, Excused Absences for Military Duties, Unexcused Absences, Prep Week and Reading Days, Accommodation Due to Disability, Non-Discrimination Statement and Title IX Information, please refer to Academic Policy Statements (available at https://www.uky.edu/universitysenate/acadpolicy).
-Please contact the instructor with any questions regarding these policies.
+To learn more about campus-wide policies on Excused Absences and Acceptable Excuses, Religious Observances, Verification of Absences, Make-Up Work, Excused Absences for Military Duties, Unexcused Absences, Prep Week and Reading Days, Accommodation Due to Disability, Non-Discrimination Statement and Title IX Information, students should refer to Academic Policy Statements (available at https://provost.uky.edu/proposals/guidance-course-proposals/standard-academic-policy-statements).
+Students should contact the instructor with any questions regarding these policies.

 VIII.
 Schedule